MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/what-is-help.md

 ![Modern self-help](../media/what-is-help/chatinsights.png)

 Of course, sometimes questions are best answered by humans.
-If the chatbot doesn't have the answer, we'll get you connected to our support engineers.
+If our modern self-help doesn't have the answer, we'll get you connected to our support engineers.

 ## Guides and articles